jnikhilreddy/Visualize-PCA-Auto-encoder-And-K-Means-Clustering/README.md

 extend to Understand relationship between PCA and auto-encoder i.e.., under what constraints PCA is equivalent to Auto encoder using IRIS dataset.

+Code is available in corresponding Jupyter notebook files.